supercollider/supercollider/README_WINDOWS.md

         host

 DSound/DirectX: unfortunately the MinGW- and the VS-build require different DX versions.
-The MinGW-build only works with [version 7][dx7sdk], whereas the VS-build only works with [version 9 (June 2010)][dx9sdk].
+The MinGW-build only works with version 7, whereas the VS-build only works with [version 9 (June 2010)][dx9sdk].
 Version 9 can still be downloaded from MS and installed into the OS.
 Acquiring version 7 needs some research, at the time of this writing no official MS download was provided.
 Once you get the files, don't install them, just copy the folders `include` and `lib` into a folder.
 The folder's name needs to start with `dx`.
 Make that folder a sibling of the SuperCollider source.